Personality Based Time Management Quiz © brought to you by The Busy Woman©

 Do you have smaller writing or can you learn to write small (because you want it a little lighter)?
 Buy the Classic Size.

 Now off you go… All products are listed to the left.
-If you still need help, get our How To Put Your Planner Together CD.
+If you still need help, get our How To Put Your Planner Together MP3.
 It’s like having private time with Susie and her friend Katie helping you set up your planner and giving you tips for using different planner pages.

 Copyright ©2001 Susie Glennan